w4jbm/BASIC-Programs/README.md

 That has helped me revise the way I troubleshoot BASIC programs I enter.
 Now I will usually also capture the results of the LIST command and at least make sure I have the number of lines I expected.

+## ECHO.BAS

+This program is designed to be compiled using MS's BASCOM under CP/M. Once compiled, it become a "typical" command file and can be launched from the CP/M command prompt followed by an "argument".
+This argument is echoed back to the console.
+At this time, no special character handling exists for control characters, etc..

+This was meant to be more of a proof-of-concept for passing arguments than anything particularly useful.

 ## HYPODATE

 Lee Bradley in the Not Just Tiny-C programming group on Facebook showed a program originally written by T A Gibson that calculated "hypotenuse" dates.
 These are dates where they month and date could form a right triange with a hypotenuse equal to the year.
 For example, the classic 3/4/5 right triange could match to a date of March 4, 2005.
 (I do know that US dates tend to take the format mm/dd/yyyy while Eurpoean dates tend to take the format dd/mm/yyyy.
 I have stuck with US formating, although both 3/4/5 and 4/3/5 (and some other pairs) are hypotenuse dates in either format.)